Kuomintang in Burma: CIA assistance and opium trade

 The United States supported the KMT army, which strained the Burma-United States relationship and raised protests from the Burmese government.
-The United States hoped that the KMT forces would harass southwest China and divert Chinese resources from the Korean War.
+The United States was motivated by fears of Southeast Asia's fall to communism, a disastrous possibility that would entail the endangerment of the Pacific perimeter and alleviate the People's Republic's food insecurity.
+The United States thus hoped that the KMT forces would harass southwest China and divert Chinese resources from the Korean War.

 The KMT army in Burma could not have expanded as it did without the logistical support from the United States, Thailand and Taiwan, as well as the financial support derived from the KMT's involvement in the region's opium trade.
 The United States Central Intelligence Agency (CIA) was the primary agency in charge of the covert program called "Operation Paper" that transported weapons and supplies to the KMT from Taiwan via Thailand.
+The plan received President Truman's approval and support from Thailand's Prime Minister Plaek Phibunsongkhram, but it notably excluded the US State Department who actively worked to defuse a situation it was unaware that elements of its government had created.
+American involvement in Operation Paper was revealed in late 1951 due to a miscommunication between the Thai and British governments, the former having believed the British had been privy to the operation.
+This diplomatic entanglement culminated in US Ambassador to Burma, David McKey's resignation.

-With President Truman's approval and support from Thailand's Prime Minister Plaek Phibunsongkhram, the CIA put together a secret air supply network that shipped weapons and supplies to General Li Mi's forces in Mong Hsat from Thailand.
+The CIA put together a secret air supply network that shipped weapons and supplies to General Li Mi's forces in Mong Hsat from Thailand.
 The first shipments started in early 1951, when unmarked C-46 and C-47 aircraft were making at least five parachute drops a week.
 By late 1951, the KMT repaired the old airstrip at Mong Hsat constructed by the Allied forces during World War II.
 The enlarged airstrip could handle large four-engine aircraft and allowed the KMT troops to obtain newly manufactured American weapons from Taiwan.
 CIA advisers also accompanied the KMT army in the Yunnan invasion in May 1951, and some of them were killed during the offensive.

 When KMT guerillas retreated into Kokang, the Burmese government obtained the assistance of Olive Yang and the Kokang Kakweye to force the Kuomintang forces out of Kokang.
 Yang and the Kokang Kakweye succeeded in 1953, but then collaborated with the Kuomintang in trafficking opium to Thailand throughout the 1950s; the Kuomintang continued to use these opium routes for decades.